Ahmad Moshir al-Saltaneh: Death

 After leaving the Ottoman embassy, Moshir al-Saltaneh focused on his personal life and often spent his time worshiping and attending to the work of his mosque and school.
-In 1328 AH he was assassinated and when he was about to get out of his carriage, several shots were fired at him.
-The bullets hit his leg and he was treated for a long time until finally in 1337 AH died at the age of 77.
+In 1328 AH he was attacked when he was about to get out of his carriage, with several shots fired at him.
+The bullets hit his leg and he was treated for a long time until he finally died at the age of 77 in 1337 AH.

 Property

 Mehdi Bayani, the founder and the first head of the National Library of Iran, said about the character and traits of Moshir al-Saltaneh, He did not have a secretary or head of office, and he directly faced the people and personally dealt with people's complaints.
 It was during his first chancellorship that a powerful prince like Seyf al-Dowleh was brought to trial against a collective complaint from the people of Kermanshah.
 Moshir al-Saltaneh was known for his resourceful and trustworthy, and he was one of the most powerful clerics and scribes and he was a leader in charity.
 He donated all his property.